-The Council will when considering a prosecution, and throughout the course of a case, always adhere to the principles contained in the Code for Crown Prosecutors issued by the Director of Public Prosecutions.
+The Council will when considering a prosecution, and throughout the course of a prosecutioncase, always adhere to the principles contained in the Code for Crown Prosecutors issued by the Director of Public Prosecutions.

-In most cases, the Director of Finance and Resources and the Internal Audit Client Manager, and where appropriate in consultation with the Executive Director, or another designated officer, will decide whether reporting the matter to the Police is appropriate.
-In exceptional circumstances the Internal Audit Client Manager may, after consultation with the Council's Borough Solicitor/Legal Services, refer a matter to the Police direct without prior consultation with the Director of Finance and Resources or the Executive Director.
-Cases will also be discussed with the Leader of the Council, and the relevant Portfolio Holder will be kept informed of progress.
+In most cases, the Deputy Chief Executive and the Internal Audit Client Manager, and where appropriate in consultation with the Chief Executive, or another designated officer, will decide whether reporting the matter to the Police is appropriate.
+In exceptional circumstances the Internal Audit Client Manager may, after consultation with the Council's Borough Solicitor Legal Services section [DB1], refer a matter to the Police direct without prior consultation with the Deputy Chief Executive or the Chief Executive.
+Cases will also be discussed with the Leader of the Council, and the relevant pPortfolio hHolder will be kept informed of progress.

-In deciding whether a fraud should be reported to the Police, the following factors will be taken into consideration:
+In deciding whether a fraud should be reported to the Police, some of the following factors will be taken into consideration: